Mobile Personal Injury Lawyer Fights for Full and Fair Compensation

 Most states follow the doctrine of “comparative negligence” which allows at at-fault party to recover damages, but reduces their award based on their percentage of your fault.

 Once the negligent party is identified and it is established that the negligence led to the injury or death of the victim, then compensation amounts can be determined.
 Your personal injury attorney will advise you that the first offer is rarely fair compensation.
 Your representative has the experience to understand what your claim is worth.

 Generally, you can be compensated for both economic and noneconomic damages after a personal injury.
 That includes:

-- Economic damages – A serious accident will set you back financially.
-Think about medical bills, the cost of an ambulance and emergency room bills, rehabilitation, therapy, tests, x-rays, surgery, anesthesia, the loss off a vehicle, loss of a job or a salary.
+- Economic damages – This includes the cost of medical bills, ambulance and emergency room bills, rehabilitation, therapy, tests, x-rays, surgery, anesthesia, the loss off a vehicle, loss of a job or a salary.
 In a catastrophic injury, the victim may never return to health if there is a traumatic brain injury, burn, or loss of a limb.
-These are real outcomes of a serious personal injury.

 - Noneconomic damages – This includes pain and suffering which is mental pain, emotional anguish, depression, as well as physical pain resulting from the injury.
 The injury may represent a permanent condition for the injured.
 The definition may encompass PTSD resulting from a catastrophic accident that one relives, shock, terror, humiliation, grief, and other emotional distress.